 The new lighting scheme was part of a large scale renovation project, which involved working with the local diocese, the PCC, architect, builders and English Heritage.
 English Heritage had originally requested pendant lighting suspended from the ceiling but, after much discussion and the creation of a full-scale model and simulation of the fitting, custom-made wall-lights were designed and manufactured by Lightmaster in collaboration with the architect.

 - Bespoke wall uplighters are positioned on the internal walls to achieve not only bright crisp light, but also a warm candlelit effect when dimmed.

 - Miniature spotlights are located on the ceilings with a narrow beam to accent the plaques depicting the 14 stations of the cross.

-- The altar, lecterns and fonts are lit by low voltage halogen lighting that enables Father Ron to not only read but also to be front lit for the congregation.
-The seat behind the lectern is also lit by a narrow beam spotlight.
+- The altar, lecturns and fonts are lit by low voltage halogen lighting that enables Father Ron to not only read but also to be front lit for the congregation.
+The seat behind the lecturn is also lit by a narrow beam spotlight.

-- Each light has been focused to ensure that every seat in the congregation is properly illuminated.
+- Each light has been focussed to ensure that every seat in the congregation is properly illuminated.

 - LED strip-lighting was used to light the hand-painted arches.

-- Low-energy fluorescent fittings were used in north & south aisles, vestries, and porches.
+- Low-energy fluorescent fittings were used in north & south aisles, narthex, vestries, sachristy and porches.